How to Support Youth Through Tough Transitions

 While supporting students through transitions like back to school include the challenge of forming new relationships and even navigating schools for those leveling up grade bands, children face a variety of hurdles, often with what could be going on in their home life or community, including dealing with loss and tragedy.
 The Know the Signs programs include classroom lessons on belonging, empathy, youth agency, and identifying the warning signs of violence.
 These activities and next steps can help your students recognize their emotions and seek support from Trusted Adults.

-- Trusted Adult Training: Parents and caregivers can participate in Trusted Adult training annually.
-Learn about Sandy Hook Promise’s Say Something: Being a Trusted Adult training.
+• Trusted Adult Training: Parents and caregivers can participate in Trusted Adult training annually.
+Learn about Sandy Hook Promise’s Say Something: Trusted Adult Workshop.

 By focusing on these strategies, parents and educators can help support their students through transitions and foster a supportive, connected, unified school and home environment.